ChengzhuUwU/LuisaComputeSimulator/README.md

 ## Requirements

-- clang 15 (clang 17 is not available on MacOS...)
+- clang 15 + (clang 17 may not work well on MacOS...)
 - LuisaCompute (hash=fae627402a085e4d62a2694f1878146cec0e88b1)
+    - Have been added as submodule
 - tbb
-    - Debug/DebugWithReleaseInfo are not available on windows platform (due to can not find _debug.dll with vcpkg install)

 IPC 的部分抄了 libuipc